 I'll never forget the first day of school…

 I was twisting the combination of my locker when 2 boys looked me up and down and said, "you're cute."
-In the background, a couple named Jessie and Greg were having a “kissing competition”.
-The goal: To see who could kiss the most people.
+In the background, a couple named Jessie and Greg were having a “kissing competition” with a goal to see who could kiss the most people.
 They ran up and down the halls, asking person after person for a kiss.
-I ignored it.
-The guys embraced it.
 Jessie won.
-Surprise!
-Jessie and Greg broke up.
+She and Greg broke up.

 Passing notes & giggles

 My love of school faded with recess.
 Forgive me, but “P.E.” is not recess.
 It’s a sorry excuse for fresh air.
 I hated having a fat P.E. teacher tell us to run laps when she needed it more than anyone.
 I felt deeply wronged by the school system to go from three recesses in elementary school to ONE, 1 hour break a day, in middle school.

 On top of that, it was wrong to coop young kids (11-13) up inside all day under fluorescent light bulbs, and serve us bready cafeteria food and 2% milk.
 How's anyone supposed to concentrate with that diet?
 How dare you!

 Middle School was a place that required a good sense of humor to survive.
 The girls were catty, bubbly, or quiet.
 The boys were shy, hilarious, or horny.
 Going through puberty and shouting sexual innuendos with the apparent voice crack and balls drop.
 They’d shout shit just to see who'd respond.
 This was the first time I ever heard someone say: "I'd hit that."

 ...
 And I hit him in the stomach.